 Measuring principle Electromagnetic flow measurement on the basis of Faraday's law of magnetic induction.
-Measuring system The device consists of a transmitter and a sensor.
-The device is available as a compact version: The transmitter and sensor form a mechanical unit.
-Information on the structure of the device $\rightarrow \square 14$
+Measuring system The measuring system consists of a transmitter and a sensor.
+The transmitter and sensor are mounted in physically separate locations.
+They are interconnected by connecting cables.
+Information on the structure of the device $\rightarrow \square 14$ 16.3 Input 1

-16.3 Input

 Measured variable Direct measured variables

 Volume flow (proportional to induced voltage)Electrical conductivity

 Calculated measured variables

+Mass flow

-Mass flowCorrected volume flow
+Corrected volume flow